xzin-CoRK/pgs_ass_positioner/README.md

 ## Step 5 - Verify and tweak

 Open your ASS file in Subtitle Edit and load your video into the video preview.
 Verify that the positioning looks good.
 The script has an `x_offset` and `y_offset` value that can be used to shift all subtitle positions by a set amount -- depending on the font you've selected, this might help dial in the perfect placement.

+> [!IMPORTANT]
+> It should be noted that, while the above method is fairly accurate, it's not 100%.
+You should still watch through the entirety of your video to verify the subtitle placement.
+Subtitle Edit will show the X,Y coordinates for each subtitle, making it easy to adjust individual subtitles as needed.